-In this theme, we are developing microscopes with increased capacity to image at high speed deep within living animal tissues.
-This work is being combined with development of advanced surgical and engineering methods to enable imaging of live tissues without disturbing their function.
-We are developing labelling techniques and novel transgenic systems to visualise multiple cell populations and structural features in living animals or their tissues.
-These objectives provide highly visual, novel understanding of the biology of immune cells as they migrate, interact and function in their natural environment.
+In this theme we are developing advanced surgical and engineering methods to enable imaging of live tissues, without disturbing their function, or of fixed tissues, where large volumes are imaged to gain tissue-wide views of immunity.
+This work is being combined with developing microscopes with increased capacity to image at high speeds deep within living animal tissues.
+We are also developing novel transgenic systems and cell labelling techniques to visualise multiple cell populations and structural features in living animals or animal tissues.
+Our work provides a highly visual, novel understanding of the biology of immune cells as they migrate, interact and function in their natural environment.

 PROF. WILLIAM (BILL) HEATH